Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: The case of four spinors

-For each pairing of tensor indices there are $(2^{8}-2^4)/2+2^4=136$ inequivalent ways to choose the $X$s as either $C$ or $C^5$.
-Thus there is a total of 1768 ways to construct polynomials by this method.
-A complete list will not be given here.
+For each pairing of tensor indices we can consider $(2^{8}-2^4)/2+2^4=136$ ways to choose the $X$s as either $C$ or $C^5$.
+There is $2^4$ choices where for each lab both $X$s corresponding to the lab are identical and there is $2^8-2^4$ choices that are not of this kind.
+For the latter case however each such choice for is equivalent to at least one other choice.
+This can be understood in terms of graph isomorphisms of the graph representations of the tensor contraction in Eq. (\ref{cvn}), and reduces the number of such choices that need to be considered to $(2^8-2^4)/2$.
+Thus we can consider a total of $136\times 13=1768$ ways to construct polynomials by this method.

+A complete list of polynomials will not be given here.
 Instead only a selection of 26 polynomials were computed and tested for linear dependence.
 Thirteen Lorentz invariant polynomials were constructed by choosing all $X$s in Eq. (\ref{cvn}) as $C$ and 13 polynomials were constructed by choosing all $X$s in Eq. (\ref{cvn}) as $C^5$.
 These polynomials are invariant under P in all labs.
-Note that the squares of the degree 2 polynomials are invariant under P in all labs while products of two different degree 2 polynomials are not.
+When evaluating the possible linear dependencies of these polynomials on products of the degree 2 polynomials in Eq. (\ref{ghj}) we note that the square of any of these degree 2 polynomials is invariant under P in all labs while any product of two different degree 2 polynomials is not.
+Therefore only the squares need to be considered.
 Evaluating the possible linear dependencies showed that the 26 degree 4 polynomials together with the 16 squares of the degree 2 polynomials form a 41 dimensional polynomial space.
 Thus there is a single equation describing the linear dependence.
-Due to the large number of terms in the polynomials they are not all given in a fully written out form, but two selected examples are given fully written out in Appendix \ref{polllu}.
+Due to the large number of terms in the polynomials they are not all given in a fully written out form, but two selected examples are given fully written out in \ref{polllu}.
 The 26 polynomials of degree four are

 and

 The equation describing the linear dependence is